EbookFoundation/free-programming-books/CONTRIBUTING.md

 - if the book is older, include the publication date with the title.
 - include the author name or names where appropriate.
 You can shorten author lists with "et al."
 - if the book is not finished, and is still being worked on, add the "in process" notation, as described [below.](#in_process)
-- if the resource is archived (for example on archive.org), add the "archived" notation, as described [below.](#archived)
+- if a resource is picked/restored from a site like `archive.org` or similar due to change its availability on the original site, add the "archived" notation, as described [below](#archived).
+Always select the latest available version in those way-backing websites.
 - if an email address or account setup is requested before download is enabled, add language-appropriate notes in parentheses, e.g.: `(email address *requested*, not required)`

 ### Formatting